What Is a Sprint?

 The sprint cycle is rounded out with the final meeting, the sprint retrospective.

-The sprint retrospective is the team’s opportunity to identify areas of improvement for the next sprint and potential ways to increase the effectiveness of the next cycle.
+The sprint retrospective is the team’s opportunity to identify areas of improvement for the next sprint and potential ways to increase the effectiveness of the next sprint cycle.

 Key Parts of a Sprint